Juuanek/PORTFOLIO/README.md

 ✈️ **Spanish** - Communicative

-Connecting my English skills with Italian and Spanish and confidency to speak in other language without fear of being rejected makes me a really international human being.
+Connecting my English skills with Italian and Spanish and confidence in speaking in other language without fear of being rejected makes me a really international human being.

 ## <p align="center"><a name="podcasts"> 👁️‍🗨️ PODCASTS ABOUT SOFTWARE TESTING 👁️‍🗨️ </a>